DanRoscigno/ElasticCloud-Intro/README.md

 let's work on a pattern for that:
 ![DATA:a, DATA:b, etc.](https://user-images.githubusercontent.com/25182304/32280820-72a08ae4-bef3-11e7-8cd1-077dd83a6b55.png)

 At this point I realize that since this is truly just a semicolon delimited string I would be better off using a plugin designed for CSVs.
-But one more grok pattern is necessary, and you will very often see some leading or trailing text that needs to be stripped, so here is what I did:
+But one quick filter (**gsub**) is necessary, and you will very often see some leading or trailing text that needs to be stripped, so here is what I did:

 ```
 filter {